Designing InterVarsity’s Web Strategy

 Our consultant from our first phase encouraged us to follow this process:

-• We had our vision: We envision a simple, streamlined, web strategy that enhances ministry, leverages the unique capabilities of technology, matches what we can actually support, and has demonstrable impact on the ministry.
+We had our vision: We envision a simple, streamlined, web strategy that enhances ministry, leverages the unique capabilities of technology, matches what we can actually support, and has a demonstrable impact on the ministry.

-• Now, we needed to start building our structure, one of which being the web ecosystem architecture.
+Now, we needed to start building our structure, one of which being the web ecosystem architecture.

 With the strategy and journeys in place, we could design our web ecosystem’s architecture!